 The partners of Re/Max Preferred Choice specialize in both the purchase and sale of residential and commercial real estate, as well as providing property management services.
 We have been in business since 1996 and have a long history of providing exceptional customer service to our agents.

-James & Brandy in Glendale, on behalf of Justin Schlegel
+Rex & Cathy in Queen Creek, on behalf of Justin Schlegel